A quantum hamiltonian simulation benchmark

-{ \textbf{Acknowledgments}}\\ This work was partially supported by the Department of Energy under the Quantum Systems Accelerator Program and a Google Quantum Research Award (YD,BW,LL), by the Department of Energy under grant DE-SC0017867, and by the Department of Energy under the Center for Advanced Mathematics for Energy Research Applications (CAMERA) program (LL).
-We thank Andr\'as Gily\'en, Yunchao Liu, Murphy Niu and Jiahao Yao for helpful discussions.\\
+{ \textbf{Acknowledgments}}\\ This work was partially supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (BW, LL) and a Google Quantum Research Award (YD,BW,LL), by the Department of Energy under grant DE-SC0017867, and by the Department of Energy under the Center for Advanced Mathematics for Energy Research Applications (CAMERA) program (LL).
+We thank Andr\'as Gily\'en, Xun Gao, Yunchao Liu, Murphy Niu, and Jiahao Yao for helpful discussions, and in particular thank Timothy Proctor for extended discussions on noise models. \\

 { \textbf{Author contributions}}\\ YD and LL designed the Hamiltonian simulation benchmark and proved its theoretical properties.
 YD, BW and LL designed the experiments.
 YD carried out classical simulations and IBM-Q experiments.
 All authors contributed to the discussion of results and writing of the manuscript.\\